zehaeva/oraetlabora/readme.md

-This is my implimention of Ora et Labor by Uwe Rosenbuerg in python.
+This is my implimention of Ora et Labor by Uwe Rosenberg in python.